Mary Lea Johnson Richards: Personal life

 Johnson was excluded from her father's will, which left the bulk of his fortune to Barbara Piasecka Johnson, her father's wife and former chambermaid.
 She and her siblings sued on grounds that their father wasn't mentally competent at the time he signed the will.
 It was settled out of court, and the children were granted about 12% of the fortune.
 During the largest inheritance battle in history, it was revealed that Johnson was a victim of incest.

 Johnson's first marriage was to William Ryan, a press agent turned farmer.
 Before they divorced, the pair had six children: Eric Ryan, Seward Ryan, Hillary Ryan, Quentin Ryan, Roderick Newbold Ryan, and Alice Ryan Marriott.

-In 1972, she married Dr. Victor D'Arc, a psychiatrist, whom she met while seeking treatment for her son's drug addiction.
-In 1976, she publicly declared that her estranged husband and his homosexual lover had hired hitmen to have her murdered.
-Johnson, who was living with gay Broadway producer Marty Richards, hired a bodyguard, who was beaten almost to death during a break-in that almost killed Johnson and Richards.
+In 1972, she married Dr. Victor D'Arc, a bisexual psychiatrist, whom she met while seeking treatment for her son's drug addiction.
+In 1976, she claimed that her estranged husband had had homosexual affairs and lured her into threesomes with other men, including the chauffeur.
+According to Johnson, D'Arc hired hitmen to have her murdered.
+Johnson, who was living with gay Broadway producer Marty Richards, hired a bodyguard.
+Two intruders broke into their apartment.
+According to Richards, “We were almost killed in our sleep,.... they hit our bodyguard, he had blood all over his head, he chased them.”
 Subsequently, the Bronx D.A's office made a case, and opened an investigation.
-No charges were brought, and the pair divorced in 1978.
+No charges were brought, and D'Arc and Johnson divorced in 1978.

 Johnson's third marriage would be to Richards, and last until her death.
 Her family had a twelve-year-long court battle regarding her husband's eligibility for a share of the Johnson & Johnson fortune.
 The court ruled in favor of Richards.

 In 1990, Johnson died of liver cancer at the age of 63.
 The NYU Mary Lea Johnson Richards Organ Transplantation Center is named after her.
+Mary is buried in Locust Valley Cemetery, Locust Valley, New York.